FerretDB/FerretDB/website/docs/logs.md

 Logs from FerretDB running on Docker can be accessed through the container.

-If the Docker was launched with the [quick start](quickstart-guide/docker.md#setup-with-docker-compose), the following command can be used to fetch the logs.
+If Docker was launched with the [quick start](quickstart-guide/docker.md#setup-with-docker-compose), the following command can be used to fetch the logs.

 ```shell